basho/riak_kv/docs/NextGenAAE.md

 When pending_state is `waiting_all_results` this indicates the exchange failed to complete as an AAE process failed to respond to an exchange request in a correct and in a timely manner.

+## Logging and Monitoring of NextGenAAE (Tictac AAE) - Rebuilds

+- riak_kv_vnode info "Prompting tictac_aae rebuild for controller=~w"
+- riak_kv_vnode info "AAE pid=~w partition=~w rebuild store complete in duration=~w seconds"
+- riak_kv_vnode info "AAE pid=~w rebuild trees queued"
+- riak_kv_vnode info "Starting tree rebuild for partition=~w"
+- riak_kv_vnode info "Tree rebuild compete for partition=~w in duration=~w seconds"
+- riak_kv_vnode info "Rebuild process for partition=~w complete in duration=~w seconds"

+This is the set of logs raised during the rebuild process.

+The rebuild of the store is prompted, and as store rebuilds are not deferred it will prompt without delay a rebuild of the store.
+Depending on the size of the store, the rebuild may take many hours if in parallel mode - obviously in native mode the rebuild is unnecessary and so will be complete immediately.
+Once the rebuild of the store is complete, the rebuild of the AAE tree caches is queued, and only when the rebuild request is consumed by the `riak_kv_worker` from the front of the queue will the snapshots be taken and the "Starting tree rebuild" will be logged.
+Once complete the duration of the rebuild is logged (not including the time on the queue), and then the time for the overall process (store rebuild, queue time and tree rebuild).